erajasekar/cs-workshop/PITCHME.md

 Let's say we have all prime numbers less than 100 stored in a array `primes`

-Given any number N between 1 and 100, tell if the number is a prime by searching the array `primes`
+Given any number N between 1 and 100, tell if the number is a prime by searching the array `primes`.

 ---